objektwerks/recipes/kimchi.md

 Brine
 -----
 1. Place sliced cabbage in a large bowl.
-2. Sprinkle kosher salt over cabbage in bowl.
+2. Sprinkle kosher salt over cabbage.
-3. Add cool water to create a brine.
+3. Fill bowl with cool water.
 4. Let the cabbage soak for 2+ hours.

 Sauce